arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “What about the people at your places of learning?
 Were not the teachers and learned people there immune to this spell of deception?”

 “Indeed, they were immune to it.
 Most of them blocked it from themselves.
 But he lied and lied and convinced people that our places of learning were all about brainwashing people.
-He called the people who spoke out against him liars and fake news, even though he was the biggest liar we’d seen in a position of power in over a century.
+He called the very people who spoke out against him and his lies liars, even though he was the biggest liar we’d seen in a position of power in over a century.
 He surrounded himself with evil and obsequious people, and elevated himself so that many deceived people failed to see his wickedness and looked up to him as though he was good.”

 “How did he stay on for so long?”